Eleanor825/Machine-Learning-Knowledge-Base/notes-cv/tasks/segmentation/U-Net.md

 ## 1 Introduction

 > Ciresan et al. [1] trained a network in a sliding-window setup to predict the class label of each pixel by providing a local region (patch) around that pixel as input.

-> First, this network can localize.
-Secondly, the training data in terms of patches is much larger than the number of training images.
+> 1. First, this network can localize.
+> 2. Secondly, the training data in terms of patches is much larger than the number of training images.

 > Obviously, the strategy in Ciresan et al. [1] has two drawbacks.
-First, it is quite slow because the network must be run separately for each patch, and there is a lot of redundancy due to overlapping patches.
-Secondly, there is a trade-off between localization accuracy and the use of context.
+> 1. First, it is quite slow because the network must be run separately for each patch, and there is a lot of redundancy due to overlapping patches.
+> 2. Secondly, there is a trade-off between localization accuracy and the use of context.
 Larger patches require more max-pooling layers that reduce the localization accuracy, while small patches allow the network to see only little context.

+> More recent approaches [11, 4] proposed a classifier output that takes into account the features from multiple layers.
+Good localization and the use of context are possible at the same time.

 Model Architecture